stopsopa/playwright-research/README.md

 # What is purpose of this repository?

 The idea behind this repository is to create single point of execution to run playwright tests in most portable way possible across different scenarios:

-1) run tests locally against your local server to have all test "blink" in front of your eyes
+    1) run all tests locally against your local server to have all test "blink" in front of your eyes

-2) run tests locally against your local server in headles mode
+    2) run all tests locally against your local server in headless mode

-3) run tests locally in docker against remote server and have them "blink" in front of your eyes
+    3) run all tests locally against any remote server to have all test "blink" in front of your eyes

-4) run tests locally in docker against remote server in headles mode
+    4) run all tests locally in docker against your local server in headless mode

-5) run all tests locally in docker against your local server
+    5) run all tests locally in docker against any remote server in headless mode

-6) run all tests locally in docker remote server
-7) and so on
+    6) and so on

 Additionally

-8) all above should be done by executing single line of code
+    a) all above should be done by executing single line of code

-9) command should return proper exit code
+    b) command should return proper exit code

-10) filtering tests to run single directory or single test.spec file
+    c) filtering tests to run single directory or single test.spec file

-11) injecting env vars one by one or via injecting different .env file
+    d) injecting env vars one by one or via injecting different .env file (or both)

-12) it should have place to configure what should be mounted for tests to "docker run -v ..." if executed in docker mode
+    e) it should have place to configure what should be mounted for tests to "docker run -v ..." if executed in docker mode

-13) if tests executed in docker, version of docker image should be determined by extracting version of "[playwright](https://www.npmjs.com/package/playwright)" library from local package.json
+    f) if tests executed in docker, version of docker image should be determined by extracting version of "[playwright](https://www.npmjs.com/package/playwright)" library from local package.json

-14) if tests executed in docker command should return the final docker run command executed
+    g) if tests executed in docker command should return the final docker run command executed

-15) it should provide way to control all arguments of "docker run" command
+    h) it should provide way to control all arguments of "docker run" command

-16) it should provide way to control all arguments of "playwrite run" command
+    i) it should provide way to control all arguments of "playwrite run" command

-17) it should run tests in headless mode by default if executed in docker
+    j) it should run tests in headless mode by default if executed in docker

-18) it should run tests in headed mode by default if executed on local machine
+    k) it should run tests in headed mode by default if executed on local machine

+    l) should allow you to choose one browser to run tests against from playwright.config.js

-19) command also should be usable in pipelines
+    m) command also should be usable in pipelines

 To achieve all above there is few "things" needed:
 - playwright.sh file